Removing Pet Odor from Bedding, Furniture and Carpet

 Cleaning a Variety of Stains from a Mattress

-Removing Pet Odors from Furniture
+Removing Pet Odors From Furniture

 If an accident occurs on a piece of upholstered furniture, soak up as much as you can with absorbent material such as terry cloth towel or paper towels.
 I recommend wearing a pair of kitchen gloves and press firmly.